Ami Ayalon: Political career

 In 2006, Ayalon was elected to the Knesset on the Israeli Labor Party's list, but was not given a position in the cabinet when Labor entered a coalition with Kadima.

-At the end of May 2007, Ayalon was one of two candidates for the leadership of the Labor Party in ongoing party primaries.
+At the end of May 2007, Ayalon was one of two candidates for the leadership of the Labor Party in the party primaries.
 In January 2007, public opinion polls showed Ayalon leading the race, followed by former Prime Minister Ehud Barak and Ophir Pines-Paz.
 He retained this lead, and just four days before the poll, on 25 May, was four points ahead of his closest rival, Ehud Barak, with 35% to Barak's 31%.

 However, Ayalon finished second in the 28 May 2007 round of voting with 30.6% to Barak's 35.6%, with Amir Peretz trailing in third.
 With neither Ayalon nor Barak having received 40 percent of the vote, the two faced each other in a runoff on 12 June 2007, which Barak won, receiving 51.3% of the vote.

 In September 2007, Ayalon was appointed to the Israeli cabinet as a Minister without Portfolio and later became a member of the security cabinet.
 He was also appointed chairman of the Knesset State Control Committee, which is responsible for implementing the recommendations outlined in the state comptroller's report on the performance of the Home Front Command during the 2006 Lebanon War.

 On 16 November 2008, Ayalon announced he would be leaving the Labor Party for the left-wing religious Meimad party.
 Ultimately he did not join Meimad, and lost his seat in the 2009 elections.

 In an interview with Charlie Rose, Ayalon agreed that "contingent occupation", and the lack of a "two-state solution", could lead to "a kind of ... apartheid", by saying, "Totally right.
 I think that we are heading directly into this destiny."

 In 2012, Ayalon featured in a documentary film The Gatekeepers directed by Dror Moreh and discussed the main events of his tenure in the Shin Bet.

-Ayalon is a senior fellow at the Israel Democracy Institute.
+Early life

+Amihai (Ami) Ayalon was born in Tiberias, and grew up in kibbutz Ma'agan.
+His parents moved to the British Mandatory Palestine in the 1930s.
+His mother, born in Cluj, Transylvania, Romania, came as a young girl to study in Jerusalem; his father, Yitzhak, emigrated illegally also from Transylvania, Romania, and was one of the founders of Ma'agan, where he worked until retirement as a carpenter.

+Ayalon graduated from Bar-Ilan University with a Bachelor of Arts in 1980.
+In 1992, he received a Master of Public Administration from Harvard University's John F. Kennedy School of Government.
+In 2010, he received a Master of Studies in Law from Bar-Ilan University.
+He is the chairman of the Executive Committee of the maritime policy & strategy research center (HMS).
+He is married, and the father of three.
+Ayalon lives in Kerem Maharal.